fola2022/devops/README.md

-# goodleap
+# devops
-This repo is for GoodLeap application support
+This repo is for training